-DIY Itinerary and Travel Guide: 3D2N in Penang Island, Malaysia
+DIY Travel Guide: Penang Island Itinerary

 Travelers visit Penang Island because of its food.
 Most Malaysians I’ve met on the road mentioned that Penang is the food capital of Malaysia.
 But the wall and street arts of the historic town of Georgetown add a worthy time to your stay on the island.
 Penang Island is part of the Malaysian state Penang on the northwest part of the country.
 From historic landmarks to nature parks, beaches, and food parks, Penang Island has a lot to offer to tourists.
 Here’s a 3-day Penang Island itinerary and travel guide you might want to check.